 Member equity (in the form of capital credits) is used to leverage long term loans that finance line construction costs.
 You can compare it to the down payment required when buying a home.
 The Cooperative’s members must provide the equity or “down payment” for these loans.

-Annually, the board of directors determines if the finances of the Cooperative permit a retirement, of previously allocated capital credits and then determines the method and priority of payment if any.
+Annually, the Board of Directors determines if the finances of the Cooperative permit a retirement, of previously allocated capital credits and then determines the method and priority of payment.

+Long term members, new members and past members all benefit from this method of retirement by receiving the Capital Credit retirements.
+Only checks for amounts greater than $5 will be issued.
+Lesser amounts will be held over until the next retirement.
 If you move from Northwestern REC’s lines, it is important to advise the office of your new address in order to continue receiving your capital credit checks.
-Call Northwestern REC at 1-800-472-7910.
+Call Northwestern REC at 1-800-352-0014.
+Search for unclaimed capital credits in the form below (may take a few minutes):